bagrinsergiu/BitBlox-KB/publishing/third-party-domains/index.rst

 * Built-in domain - Your BitBlox landing page comes with a built-in domain (with .bitblox.me at the end) using the name you gave on our signup page.
 You can change this built-in domain at any time.
 * CNAME Record - CNAME Records are used to alias one name to another.
 When mapping a domain to BitBlox, you’ll create one CNAME Records in your provider’s DNS Settings.
 * DNS - DNS are web servers that translate a website IP address into a legible domain name.
 When using a third-party domain with BitBlox, you’ll need to change DNS settings in your domain registrar’s account.
 Short for Domain Name Server (or System).
-* Domain privacy - Domain privacy is included with Squarespace domains at no additional cost.
-To protect your personal information, we can hide your name and contact details from WHOIS.
-With most registrars, domain privacy is a paid service that is added on to your subscription.
 * IP address - Your IP address is a unique number that represents your device on the Internet.
 * Nameserver - A nameserver is a specialized server that tells a browser where to go when your domain name is entered in the address bar.
 If you purchased a domain from a third party, you should keep your nameservers set to your provider's default settings.
 * Primary domain - Your primary domain is the main domain name always appears in a browser address bar no matter which domain a visitor used to open your site.
 You can change your primary domain at any time.